filisko/pdo-plus/README.md

 // ... our PDO queries ...

-// Dump all our executed queries of PDO connection 1 var_dump($pdoConnection1->getLog());
+// Dump all logged queries of PDO connection 1 var_dump($pdoConnection1->getLog());

 // Instance for Tracy BarPanel for connection 1